ChandraCRC/Omnifoods-final/README.md

-Omnifoods is a landing page for a resaurant which was beautifully designed using html, css and javascript.
+Omnifoods is a landing page for a restaurant which was beautifully designed using html, css and javascript.